notepad-plus-plus/npp-usermanual/content/docs/editing.md

     * "As Decimals (Comma)" means it will recognize `10,234` and `9,876` as decimal numbers and sort them numerically
     * "As Decimals (Dot)" means it will recognize `10.234` and `9.876` as decimal numbers and sort them numerically
     * "Randomly" means that the selected lines will be placed in a random order, not determined by the characters or values on the line (added in v7.9)
+    * If a [Column Mode](./#column-mode-column-editor) selection is active, the sort will re-order all the lines included in the selection, but the sort key (the text that decides the sort order) will be limited to what is inside the column selection.
+If the keys are identical on two lines, then the order of those two lines will not change (even if text outside of the selected key columns is different).
 * `Comment/Uncomment >` ⇒ submenu with actions that add or remove comment syntax, based on the file's **Language** selection
 * `Auto-Completion >` ⇒ submenu with actions that trigger auto-completion of function name, word, function parameter, and pathname, affected by [**Preferences > Auto-Completion** settings](../preferences/#auto-completion)
 * `EOL Conversion >` ⇒ submenu with actions that convert line endings between Windows (`CRLF`), Unix (`LF`), and old Macintosh (`CR`) values